andrewpbray/python-for-r-users/labs/lab-01.md

     comments or markdown) to demarcate which step of the data science cycle that span of code represents.
 5. In terms of sophistication of the data analysis, you should be shooting for moderate.
-If could be fine to use an analysis that fits a very sophisticated statistical model, but know that that may be a component that you may need to leave in R (and pass objects to Python using reticulate).
+It could be fine to use an analysis that fits a very sophisticated statistical model, but know that that may be a component that you may need to leave in R (and pass objects to Python using reticulate).

+This data analysis will be due as a pdf to gradescope by Sunday at 8 pm.